GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_ex1.md

 :::
 ::::

-🚧 This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧
+🚧 This section of the training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧

 # Task 1 - Assess water distribution access <a id="task-1-assess-water-distribution-access"></a>
 For Camp 18 in Kutupalong Refugee Camp, we have a dataset on the locations of water distribution points.
 Further we have data on the buildings (footprint and centroid) within camp 18.
 In the following task we will use the following dataset: